All Conditions & Treatments

 Surgery

-When surgery is necessary, there is usually a two week window of opportunity before early bone healing begins.
-Patients may seek a second opinion during this period to explore their options, and Dr. Wolfe feels that the additional time until surgery does not affect ultimate outcome:
+When surgery is necessary, there is usually a two-week window of opportunity before early bone healing begins.
+This interval may be a good time to seek a second opinion to explore your options.
+The additional time until surgery does not affect ultimate outcome.

 Internal fixation (plates, screws, pins)

-A common form of internal fixation involves an open surgical technique in which an incision is made over the fracture and a stainless steel plate with screws is placed to align the bone ends and prevent displacement or loss of reduction.
+A common surgical option is ORIF (open reduction and internal fixation), in which an incision is made over the fracture on the palm side of the forearm, and internal fixation (a stainless steel or titanium plate with screws) is placed to align the bone ends and prevent displacement or loss of reduction.

-Figure 8.
-Internal fixation of a distal radius fracture
+Figure 8a.
+Internal fixation of a distal radius fracture with a volar angular stable (locked) plate

 Advantages of internal fixation include: